LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_data_model.rst

 .. rubric:: Footnotes

-.. [#f1] A *Mesh* is also sometimes referred to as a *Grid*
-.. [#f2] The cell numbering convention is also referred to as winding convention.
+.. [#f1] The cell numbering convention is also referred to as a winding convention.
-.. [#f3] Local adaptive refinement is also more broadly known as local h-refinement.
+.. [#f2] Local adaptive refinement is also more broadly known as local h-refinement.

 .. #############################################################################
 ..
 CITATIONS